What Do Life Insurance Tables And Table Rating Mean?

 Standard – this is normal, average health.
 Could have a moderate health condition like anxiety which is stable with medication.

 Preferred Tobacco – you are pretty healthy, but otherwise smoke or use some type of nicotine alternative, like an e-cigarette.
+In other words, if you DID NOT use nicotine, carriers would classify you at the preferred rate or better.

 Standard Tobacco – you have normal health, but like a preferred smoker, you smoke or use some type of nicotine alternative, like an e-cigarette.